Dunning-Hotopp-Lab/Common-Analysis-of-Direct-RNA-Sequencing-Misidentification-of-5mC-Modifications-at-GCU-Motifs/README.md

 ```

 #### Change all T's (from Tombo output) to U's in fasta:
+This creates an RNA file for use with the MEME Suite website
 ```
 perl -pe 'tr/tT/uU/ unless(/>/)' < file.fasta > file.RNA.fasta
 ```